Djadochta Formation

-The Djadochta formation (sometimes transcribed and also known as Djadokhta, Djadokata, or Dzhadokhtskaya) is a highly fossiliferous geological formation in Central Asia, Gobi Desert, dating from the Late Cretaceous period, about 75 million to 71 million years ago.
+The Djadochta Formation (sometimes transcribed and also known as Djadokhta, Djadokata, or Dzhadokhtskaya) is a highly fossiliferous geological formation in Central Asia, Gobi Desert, dating from the Late Cretaceous period, during the Campanian to the Maastrichtian.
 The type locality is the Bayn Dzak locality, famously known as the Flaming Cliffs.
 Reptile (including dinosaur) and mammal remains are among the fossils recovered from the formation.

 Excavation history

 Cretaceous-aged dinosaur fossil localities of Mongolia.
 Djadochta localities at area B.

-The Djadochta formation was first documented and explored—though only a single locality—during paleontological expeditions of the American Museum of Natural History in 1922–1925, which were part of the Central Asiatic expeditions.
+The Djadochta Formation was first documented and explored—though only a single locality—during paleontological expeditions of the American Museum of Natural History in 1922–1925, which were part of the Central Asiatic expeditions.
 The expeditions were led by Roy Chapman Andrews, in company of Walter Willis Granger as chief paleontologist and field team.
 The team did extensive exploration at the Bayn Dzak (formerly Shabarakh Usu) region, which they nicknamed flaming cliffs, given that at sunset the sediments of this locality had a characteristic reddish color.
 Notable finds included the first known fossils of Oviraptor, Protoceratops, Saurornithoides, and Velociraptor, the first confirmed dinosaur eggs (a partial nest of Oviraptor), as well as fossil mammals.
 Some of these were briefly described by Henry Fairfield Osborn during the ongoing years of the expeditions.
 In 1927 the formation was formally described and established by Berkey and Morris, with Bayn Dzak as the type locality.

 In 1963 the Mongolian paleontologist Demberelyin Dashzeveg reported the discovery of a new fossiliferous locality of the Djadochta Formation: Tugriken Shireh.
 During the 1960s to 1970s, Polish-Mongolian and Russian-Mongolian paleontological expeditions collected new, partial to complete specimens of Protoceratops and Velociraptor at this locality, making these dinosaur species a common occurrence in Tugriken Shireh.
 Some of the most notable excavations made at Tugriken Shireh include the Fighting Dinosaurs (Protoceratops and Velociraptor locked in combat), and abundant articulated, in situ (in the original pose), and sometimes complete skeletons of Protoceratops.

 During the 1980s a joint Soviet-Mongolian paleontological expedition discovered several Mesozoic fossil-rich localities in the Gobi Desert of Mongolia.
 Among these sites, Udyn Sayr was discovered and examined by the expedition, regarding its age as Late Cretaceous.
 This new locality was predominantly rich in avimimid fossils, with a lesser abundance of mammal and other dinosaur fossils.

 In 1993 a collaborative expedition by the Mongolian Academy of Sciences and the American Museum of Natural History discovered a new fossil site within the Djadochta Formation, named Ukhaa Tolgod, which translates to "Brown Hills."
 This site has yielded a significant number of well-preserved fossils, including those of mammals, dinosaurs, lizards, and eggs.
 Most specimens are found in near-complete articulation, indicating excellent preservation conditions.
 Compared to other Mesozoic fossil sites, Ukhaa Tolgod stands out for its high fossil diversity.